What are the benefits of planking for triathlon training?

 The beauty of the plank is that it can be modified to suit the specific needs of triathletes to boost swimming, cycling and running performance.
 It can also be easily progressed or regressed to accommodate triathletes of all abilities.

-Unlike traditional core exercises such as the sit-up, planks do not place high compressive loads on the lumbar vertebrae, making it a great option for triathletes with lower back pain.
+Unlike traditional core exercises such as the sit-up, planking does not place high compressive loads on the lumbar vertebrae, delivering benefits to triathletes with lower back pain.

 What’s the right way to plank?